NinoFloris/CI-Recommender/README.md

     """Calculates the pagerank for every citation of the papers we have citation data of.

     Keyword arguments:
-    paperCitations -- the dict containing all the papers and their citations
+    paperCitations -- (dict) dictionary containing all the papers and their citations
-    paperCitedBy -- the inversed dict of paperCitations
+    paperCitedBy -- (dict) inversed dictionary of paperCitations
-    minChanges -- the minimum of changes required for the loop to continue (default 10)
+    minChanges -- (int) minimum of changes required for the loop to continue (default 10)
-    maxRounds -- the max rounds pagerank should do, minChanges breaks out of this loop first (default 150)
+    maxRounds -- (int) max rounds pagerank should do, minChanges breaks out of this loop first (default 150)

     Returns -- tuple: (rounds=int, {pmid: pagerank})